Created on: 24 March 2025

 In the video ‘Timber construction technology – sheet metal fittings’, I show the above-mentioned products in detail once again and explain the applications for which they can be used and their special features.

+We’ll be happy to advise you on your construction project!
 Create a ticket now so we can help you quickly and efficiently — or use our free calculation software for your planning.

 Here you’ll find more technical articles with comprehensive content you need to know on the construction site or for individual projects—whether you’re just getting started or already have years of experience.